jaywhj/mkdocs-materialx/docs/differences.md

 | **Core Focus** | Prioritizes technical customization, with increasingly cumbersome feature configurations and ever-growing complexity in usage | Focuses on universal functions & visual presentation, extreme ease of use as primary principle, evolving to be more lightweight |

 Zensical is impressive, but I cannot find a compelling reason to adopt it.

+## Key Update Highlights

+- Added the modern Liquid Glass theme, consistent with Zensical
+- Added the next-gen date and author plugin, see documentation: [Adding Document Dates and Authors](setup/adding-document-dates-authors.md)
+- Added the recent updates module, see documentation: [Adding Recent Updates Module](setup/adding-recent-updates-module.md)
+- Refactor the TOC for mobile, enabling seamless NAV and TOC experiences on mobile (Zensical has no TOC on mobile)
+- Perfectly fixed the issue where swipe events would penetrate when the drawer was active on mobile (Zensical & Material failed to fix)
+- Added indentation guide lines and active link accent color for TOC
+- Moved the "back-to-top" container to the bottom, aligning with intuitive proximity-based interaction logic
+- Allow to set topbar background color in Liquid Glass theme, see [Topbar style](setup/changing-the-colors.md#topbar-style)

 ## Quick Start